Lasserini/Battleships/README.md

 - Content

 ### Content
 -   All content was written by the developer.

 ### Acknowledgements

-- [W3Schools] https://www.w3schools.com/ for being a good friend whenever I needed to quickly read up on something.
+- [W3Schools] https://www.w3schools.com/ for being a great place to find helpful answers.

 - Code Institute for the deployment terminal.